 The mayor of Austin, Texas, canceled SXSW a week before the start date.
 A projected 450,000 people planned to descend on Austin.
 Money spent on venues, lodging, and transportation is all now wasted.
 Individuals and businesses had spent money planning to make money by attending.
 Now SXSW was canceled.

 Magnolia’s Spring at the Silos also canceled days before it was to begin.
 Makers and artists from across the country created inventory, packed their bags, and headed to Waco, Texas.
-Again, time and money were used to create items to sell.
-Money was spent on a booth, lodging, and transportation to the show.
+Vendors spent money on a booth, lodging, and transportation to the show.
 Now all of it is gone with no chance to earn it back.
 (Magnolia is graciously helping their vendors with compensation.
 They have also posted their vendor’s websites so customers can still shop them.
 Not all events can or will be in the same position to offer compensation.)

 This story of events canceled will continue to happen as the uncertainty of this virus continues.

-We aren’t sure how to protect ourselves and our communities, but we do know there is a higher possibility of people contracting this virus if they are in contact with others who have it.
+We aren’t sure how to protect ourselves and our communities, but we know there is a higher possibility of people contracting this virus if they contact others who have it.
 In our not knowing who has it, if we limit human interactions, we may keep people from getting ill.
 So, with this in mind, events of all sorts are getting canceled.

 Small and large businesses will continue to feel the effects of this over the coming months.
 The loss of revenue at the events or the potential revenue from meeting new customers will continue to plague all businesses this year.